The 15 Best Low-Cost Help Desk Software for Small Businesses

 Missive Pricing

-Up to 3 users with limited history, shared inboxes, and one messaging channel.
+• Free: Up to 3 users with limited history, shared inboxes, and one messaging channel — enough for very small teams trying out a shared inbox.

-Best for small teams with simple needs.
-Includes shared inboxes, tasks, templates, and basic collaboration.
+• Starter (about $14/user/month): The most practical starting point for small businesses, with shared inboxes, tasks, templates, and basic collaboration.

 13. Tidio (Best for Small Teams That Want Affordable Live Chat + AI)

-Tidio is a helpdesk and live chat platform built for small businesses that want to add website chat, basic automation, and AI without complex setup or high per-seat costs.
+Tidio is a helpdesk and live chat platform for small businesses that want website chat, basic automation, and AI without complex setup or high per-seat costs.

-It combines a shared inbox, website chat widget, and an AI agent called Lyro, so small teams can answer questions faster without hiring more agents.
+It combines a shared inbox, a chat widget, and an AI agent (Lyro), so small teams can handle more conversations without adding headcount.

-For small teams, this means fewer repetitive chats, quicker responses during peak hours, and a much lower learning curve than heavier helpdesks.
-The best part about Tidio is that it focuses on speed and simplicity rather than deep workflows or long setup processes.
+For small teams, that means fewer repetitive chats, faster responses at peak times, and a much lower learning curve than heavier helpdesks, with a clear focus on speed and simplicity over deep, complex workflows.

-• Multichannel inbox: Website chat, email, and social messages all land in one shared inbox, so your team isn’t jumping between tabs or losing track of who’s replying.
+• Multichannel inbox: Website chat, email, and social messages all land in one shared inbox.

 • Live chat built for quick answers: Tidio’s chat widget is easy to add and designed for real-time support.
 Agents can see what page a visitor is on and use saved replies to answer common questions fast.

-• No-code chatbots and workflows: You can build simple flows for order tracking, lead capture, or routing questions by topic using a drag-and-drop builder, no technical setup needed.
+• No-code chatbots and workflows: You can build simple flows for order tracking, or routing questions by topic using a drag-and-drop builder.

 • Ticketing with just enough structure: Chats don’t disappear once they’re closed.
-Conversations are treated like tickets, with priorities, departments, and SLAs, so nothing slips through as volume grows.
+Conversations are treated like tickets, with priorities, departments, and SLAs.

-• E-commerce-friendly integrations: Native integrations with Shopify, WooCommerce, and WordPress show order and customer details right next to the chat, which saves time for small teams.
+• E-commerce-friendly integrations: Native integrations with Shopify, WooCommerce, and WordPress show order and customer details right next to the chat.

 Tidio Pros and Cons